ThatStella7922/make_and_flash_logo/make_and_flash_logo/README-1.1.txt

   You can let go once you hear the 'device connected' sound from Windows.

 Instructions:
-  1. Installing Pillow
+  1. Installing Pillow (python 3 must be the default)
-    a) If you only have Python 3 installed: pip install Pillow
+    a) pip install Pillow

-    b) If you have Python 2 and 3 installed: python3 -m pip install Pillow

   2. Installing the WinUSB driver-----------
   If you already did this, skip this part.